PartialVolume/shredos.x86_64/README.md

 chroot_list_enable=NO
 secure_chroot_dir=/home/yournewftpuser/ftpdata
 ```
 Disclaimer: The above settings should get you going but may or may not be ideal for your local situation.
 Refer to the vsftp website and forums if things aren't working as they should.
-The lftp application that ShredOS uses, should also work with any Microsoft Windows based ftp server, as well as Linux and MAC based systems.
+The lftp application that ShredOS uses, should also work with any Microsoft Windows based FTP server, as well as Linux and Mac based systems.

 ## Fetch and run custom scripts before and after wiping
 ⚠️ Security Warning